PrasannaAdiga/spring-cloud-with-netflix/README.md

           health:
             show-details: always
     ```
-  - With the above plugin in place, micrometer generates the metrics in the format as required by the promeheus
+  - With the above plugin in place, micrometer generates the metrics in the format as required by the Prometheus
-  - View the metrics related to promeheus at 'http://host:port/actuator/prometheus'
+  - View the metrics related to Prometheus at 'http://host:port/actuator/prometheus'

 ### Logback
 To write application logs into a file
-  - Add the dependency 'logstash-logback-encoder', which converts the text format application logs to json foramt which is required for the Logstash
+  - Add the dependency 'logstash-logback-encoder', which converts the text format application logs to json format which is required for the Logstash
-  - Add the logback configuration file 'logback-spring.xml' in the application resource path to store the application logs into either file/console/send it directly to logstash
+  - Add the logback configuration file 'logback-spring.xml' in the application resource path to store the application logs into either file/console/send it directly to Logstash
   Note: Use the absolute path for the file location instead of relative path

 ### Logging